-Family and friends are invited to attend a celebration of her life on Friday, November 29, 2019 at 1:00 p.m. at the Skylawn Funeral Home and Memorial Park on Highway 92 at Skyline Blvd. in San Mateo, California.To send flowers to the family of Joan Ward, please visit Tribute Store
+Family and friends are invited to attend a celebration of her life on Friday, November 29, 2019 at 1:00 p.m. at the Skylawn Funeral Home and Memorial Park on Highway 92 at Skyline Blvd. in San Mateo, California.To plant a tree in memory of Joan Ward, please visit Tribute Store

 Celebration of Life